 Examples of this drain (even when the device is turned off) might be a clock display (display screen) on a portable radio, or a ‘find me’ dimly lit LED (for example).
 Many modern devices have active circuitry which are always ‘on’ to some extent and slowly draining the batteries while you may not even realize it.

 Update Note: Energizer guarantees that these particular batteries will NOT corrode:

 How to prevent battery corrosion

-By simply removing the batteries from devices that will not be used for some time, will prevent a slow discharge of the batteries, and therefore prevent leakage because you are preventing ‘dead batteries’.
-Dead batteries are more likely to leak.
+Simply remove the batteries from devices that will not be used for some time.
+This will prevent a slow discharge of the batteries and therefore prevent leakage when the batteries go dead.
+Dead or low batteries are more likely to leak.

 Consider storing them in a battery case such as this one: